digiscot/digiscot-website/pages/projects/bonkle.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Choice and use of Digital Computers
+project-title: Choice and use of Digital Computers
-excerpt: Introduction to computers, tablets and notebooks and how to use them
+project-excerpt: Introduction to computers, tablets and notebooks and how to use them
-lead: Bonkle Computer Club
+project-lead: Bonkle Computer Club
 website: http://www.bonkleclub.plus.com/index.html
 email:
 twitter-url: